For donations of $100 or more, we offer a gift of appreciation for your support.

 Providing innovative programs built on the philosophy of Henry David Thoreau and grounded in the land and historic resources of Walden Woods and Thoreau Country; programs that foster environmental literacy and social responsibility among students, educators and lifelong learners in the United States and around the world.

-Maintaining the rich collections housed in the archives and library at the Walden Woods Project's Thoreau Institute for scholars, educators, students and life-long learners to advance their understanding of the literature and legacy of Henry David Thoreau.
+Maintaining the rich collections housed in the archives at The Walden Woods Project Library for scholars, educators, students and life-long learners to advance their understanding of the literature and legacy of Henry David Thoreau.

 The Walden Woods Project advocates for the preservation of historic Walden Woods and Thoreau Country in Concord and Lincoln, Massachusetts, and for the broader, global environment.